SalviaSage/Keyboard-Layouts/Devanagari Typer/Readme.txt

 The layout, however, is always subject to change and can be improved later.

-That aside, I am proud in having created this alphabet and it also thought me that the Windows 10 computer and Unicode has some interesting built in features for handling typing this script.
+That aside, I am proud in having learned how to read this alphabet and then going on to create an easy typable method for it It also taught me that the Windows 10 computer and Unicode has some interesting built-in features for typing this script.
 That was not done by me and the credit goes to those who have done such an excellent job in allowing us to type in this alphabet.